FC Seoul: A period of oscillation (2017–present)

 Hwang Sun-hong resigned on April 30, 2018.
 In the 2018 season, FC Seoul finished in eleventh place and had to play the K League promotion-relegation playoffs for the first time in their history.
 In the playoffs, they defeated Busan IPark 4–2 on aggregate, thus staying in the top flight.

 On October 11, 2018, Choi Yong-soo was appointed as the twelfth manager in the club's history, having previously managed the club between 2011 and 2016.

 During the 2020 season, FC Seoul lost five consecutive games for the first time in 22 years.
 Following a new departure by Choi Yong-soo, three different caretakers took turns managing the team, with Park Hyuk-soon replacing Kim Ho-young after just a month and guiding the team to the end of the K League season, which they finished in ninth place, before being substituted by Lee Won-jun; under his management, the team made a promising start in the group stage of the 2020 AFC Champions League, even obtaining a 5–0 victory against Thai outfit Chiangrai United, but then proceeded to lose all of their last three matches, thus being eliminated from the tournament.
 A difficult season was made even more devastating by the death of defender Kim Nam-chun on October 30, 2020, just a day before their last K League 1 fixture against Incheon United.

 In the 2024 K League 1 season, the club broke average attendance records due to a recovery of the league itself and the signing of Jesse Lingard, as the club finished in the top half of K League 1 for the first time since 2019 and qualified for the 2025–26 AFC Champions League Elite.
-Lingard was appointed captain ahead of the 2025 season.
+Lingard was appointed captain ahead of the 2025 season, but left the club after a disappointing sixth-place league finish, scoring against A-League side Melbourne City in the Champions League in his last game for Seoul.